datamade/how-to/heroku/deploy-a-django-app.md

 When you're ready to deploy to production and publish your app publicly, you'll need to set up a custom domain.
 In order to do this, you need to register the custom domain in two places: in the Heroku dashboard, and in your (or your client's) DNS provider.
+Then, you'll need to instruct Heroku to enable SSL for your domain.

 For detailed documentation on setting up custom domains, see the [Heroku docs](https://devcenter.heroku.com/articles/custom-domains).